68 Different Kee Klamp Projects You Can Build

 Allison from Golden Sycamore built this custom curtain rod for her bedroom.
 The pipe and fittings have been distressed to give the metal an aged look.
 She covers her exact method of achieving the look here.
 The curtain rod can easily be replicated using just one length of pipe and two Rail Support fittings.

 Kimberly from Swoon Worthy built this custom, antique curtain rod for her bathroom as part of a remodeling project.
 The curtain rod uses just one length of pipe in combination with two Flange fittings to complete the piece.
-Read more about the project here.
+Read more about the antique curtain rod project.

 Using industrial pipe on things likes dresser drawers or cabinet doors can be a great way to give a piece of furniture a more unique look.
 The handles on this cabinet are built using Kee Klamp fittings and pipe.
 The design is fairly simple using just one length of pipe for each handle that is then attached using two Rail Support fittings.